Lie Transformation Groups -- An Introduction to Symmetry Group Analysis of Differential Equations: Orbit structure and integrability

 (ii) That $S$ is an integral manifold of $P_D$ was already shown in (i).
 In particular, $\dim(S)=k=\dim(P_D(m_0))$.
 Also, $S$ is connected by \ref{orbittop}.
 Now let $R$ be any connected integral manifold of $P_D$ with $R\cap S\not = \emptyset$.
 By \ref{susslem3}, $\set(R)$ is an open subset of $S$.
 As we did in the proof of (i) for $S$, we may apply \ref{susslem3} to each open connected subset of $R$ to see that the inclusion map $R\hookrightarrow S$ is an open map.
 Denote by $R'$ the open submanifold of $S$ with underlying set $\set(R)$ and let $I:R'\to R$ be the identity map.
 Then by what we have just shown, $I$ is continuous.
 Note that both $i_R:R\hookrightarrow M$ and $i_{R'}:R'\hookrightarrow M$ are immersions, and $i_{R'}=i_R\circ I$.
-Therefore, again by \cite[1.1.8]{DG2} it follows that $I$ is smooth, and is in fact an immersion.
+Therefore, again by \cite[3.3.8]{KAoM} it follows that $I$ is smooth, and is in fact an immersion.
 Since both $R$ and $R'$, being integral manifolds of $P_D$, have the same dimension $k$, $I$ is even a local diffeomorphism and, due to its injectivity, a diffeomorphism.
 We conclude that $R=R'$ as a manifold, i.e., $R$ is an open submanifold of $S$.
 Thus $S$ is indeed a maximal integral manifold of $P_D$, as claimed.
 Finally, let $m\in M$ and let $R$ be a maximal integral manifold of $P_D$ containing $m$.
 Then by what we have just shown, $R$ is contained in the $D$-orbit $S$ of $m$.
 Since, conversely, $S$ is a connected integral manifold of $P_D$ and $R$ is maximal, we in fact have $R=S$.
-Thus the maximal integral manifolds of $P_D$ are precisely the orbits of $D$. \ep The second main result is as follows: \bt Let $\Delta$ be a smooth distribution on $M$ and let $D\sse \Xloc$ span $\Delta$ (in particular, $D$ is everywhere defined).
-Then the following statements are equivalent: \begin{itemize} \item[(i)] $\Delta$ is integrable. \item[(ii)] $\Delta$ has the maximal integral manifold property. \item[(iii)] $\Delta$ is $D$-invariant. \item[(iv)] For every $X\in D$, $t\in \R$, and $m\in M$ such that $\Fl^X_t(m)$ is defined,
+Thus the maximal integral manifolds of $P_D$ are precisely the orbits of $D$. \ep